BBaoVanC/brainman.org/content/adhd/adhd1/index.md

 tags:
   - awesome

-# featured image/video (delete this section if not needed)
-resources:
+## this will be shown for the article in list pages and in the page metadata
+## it can be either an image or video (this might change in the future, however)
+#resources:
-  - name: feature
+#  - name: feature
-    src: something.webp
+#    src: something.webp
-    title: Some image (image format can be anything; webp is just an example)
+#    title: Some image (image format can be anything; webp is just an example)

 ---